lacc/OAuthProxy.AspNetCore/readme.md

     ```

 ### Enable not secure HTTP redirects
-    HTTP redirects instead of HTTPS can be enabled by proxy client by setting the `AllowHttpRedirects` to true.
+    HTTP redirects instead of HTTPS can be enabled by the proxy client by setting the `AllowHttpRedirects` to true.

     > **Note:** Use this with caution only for testing purposes, as it can expose sensitive data over insecure connections.
     ```csharp